Cognitive Behavioral Therapy (CBT), Modafinil, or Both for MS Fatigue

 Learn more about the COMBO-MS study and other clinical trials online.

-If you are interested in learning more about the study or finding out if you qualify, please email us at firstname.lastname@example.org or give us a call at (206) 598-0501.
+If you are interested in learning more about the study or finding out if you qualify, you can read a brief summary and complete some screening questions online now.
+If you have questions or would like to complete screening over the phone, please email us at email@example.com or give us a call at (206) 598-0501.